ThinThin-15/EntraAgent/README.md

 - **Retrieval-Augmented Generation (RAG)**<br/>
 The solution includes an option to enable RAG, combining knowledge retrieval with AI-generated responses to enhance the quality and relevance of outputs.

+- **Agent Evaluation**<br/>
+This solution demonstrates how you can evaluate your agent's performance and quality during local development and incorporate it into monitoring and CI/CD workflow.

 <br/>